MattCain/svg-playing-cards/README.md

 ## How to use

 All you need is the playing-cards.min.css file, all of the SVG's are included in the file as data-uri's.
 The SVG's are optimised with SVGO (via grunt-svgmin) before being compiled into the css.
+The file weighs in at approx 1.2MB, pretty good for 52 images!

 To show a card: